e-gov/eIDAS-SpecificProxyService/README.md

 | `eidas.proxy.supported-sp-types` | No | <p>A comma separated list of supported service provider types.
 Defaults to `public, private` when not specified.</p><p> An error response (AccessDenied) is sent to the EidasNode Connector service when the service provider type in the authentication request is not listed as one of the configuration parameter values.</p> |

 <a name="configuration_parameters_oidc"></a>
-### Mapping eIDAS attributes to OpenID Connect scopes and claims
+### Mapping eIDAS attributes to OpenID Connect authentication request scopes

 Configuring the requested scopes for OIDC authentication request